hull/hull-js/docs-reference.md

 You can [learn more about widget sources below]().

+#### Look 'Ma, it's working!

+That's all that is required to have a fully functional login widget...
+Really.

+To summarize things up:

+1. Insert `hull.js` in your page
+2. Add the markup necessary for your widgets
+3. Execute `Hull.init(opts)` with your credentials

+** That's enough to run the widgets, but you may still want to go a litle further:**

 #### Passing parameters

 Most of the time, you will need to customize the behaviour of your widgets.